rueckstiess/mtools/tutorials/install_requirements.md

 Here are some walk-through instructions to install all the necessary dependencies for Mac OS X Mountain Lion.
 For completeness, the instructions include installation of pymongo, which is only necessary for mlaunch.

-### Install Command Line Tools
+### Install Mac OS X Command Line Tools

 * Website: http://connect.apple.com
 * Login with Apple Developer ID
-* Download Command Line Tools for Mac OS X Mountain Lion and install
+* Download _Command Line Tools for Mac OS X Mountain Lion_ and install

 ### Install pip